The Inward Investment and International Taxation Review: Indonesia

 i Holding company regimes

-The Income Tax Law previously applied dividend tax exemption only in the event that dividend was received by a corporate tax resident, provided the dividend derived from the retained earnings and the corporate tax resident had at least 25 per cent of the paid-up capital in that company.
-The Job Creation Law has now expanded the dividend tax exemption under the Income Tax Law to also include, among others, (1) dividend paid by a domestic company and received by a corporate tax resident (without any prerequisite); (2) dividend paid by a domestic company and received by a domestic individual taxpayer insofar as the dividend is invested in Indonesia for a certain period of time; and (3) foreign dividend received by domestic corporate or individual tax resident insofar as the dividend is invested in Indonesia for a certain time period and subject to certain requirements.
+The Income Tax Law previously applied dividend tax exemption only in the event that dividend was received by a corporate tax resident, provided that the dividend derived from the retained earnings and the corporate tax resident had at least 25 per cent of the paid-up capital in that company.
+The Job Creation Law has now expanded the dividend tax exemption under the Income Tax Law to also include, among others: (1) dividend paid by a domestic company and received by a corporate tax resident (without any prerequisite); (2) dividend paid by a domestic company and received by a domestic individual taxpayer insofar as the dividend is invested in Indonesia for a certain period of time; and (3) foreign dividend received by domestic corporate or individual tax resident insofar as the dividend is invested in Indonesia for a certain time period and subject to certain requirements.

 ii IP regimes

 Currently, there are no IP regimes that are subject to special tax treatment in Indonesia.